stuartellis/stuartellis-site-hugo/content/articles/understanding-rust.md

 This means that a Rust library can be made in a way that allows the functions to be called from other languages, such as Python, in the same way that the functions of C libraries can be called from higher-level languages.

+## Documentation ##

+To use the supplied documentation, first install it with *rustup*:

+    rustup component add rust-docs

+To open the documentation, enter the command *rustup doc*:

+    rustup doc